FrontendMasters/react-enlightenment/react-semantics.md

 #### React component

 A React component is created by calling `React.createClass()` (or, `React.Component` if using ES6 classes).
 This function takes an object of options that is used to configure and create a React component.
 The most common configuration open is a `render` function that returns React nodes/JSX.
-Thus, you can think of a React component as an abstraction containing one or more React nodes.
+Thus, you can think of a React component as an abstraction containing one or more React nodes/components.

+***

+#### React node factories

+A function that generates a React element node with a particular type property.

+***

+#### React stateless function component

 ***